MikelAlejoBR/fake-availability-status-listener/README.md

-# fake-availability-status-listener
+# fake-availability-status-producer
-Pretends to be a fake availability status listener which plays nice with what the sources-api back end expects
+Pretends to be a fake availability status producer which plays nice with what the sources-api back end expects.